Leeds Volunteer Corps: 1803–1808

 Following the success at the Battle of Trafalgar, the threat of French invasion was lessened and the Government began to make changes to the British Volunteer Corps.
-The Levy-En-Masse Act 1806 was an attempt by the British Government to destroy the volunteer force through regulatory changes.
+The Levy-En-Masse Act 1803 was an attempt by the British Government to destroy the volunteer force through regulatory changes.
 In August 1806 there were several meetings held to determine the future of the Leeds Volunteer Corps, of all which decided to continue the service of the volunteers.
 Yet, during a return in the same year, the Leeds Volunteer Corps were missing 774 men from 1400 previously enrolled.

 On 31 January 1807 the Mercury announced that Colonel Lloyd has resigned command of the Leeds Volunteer Corps.
 He received much praise and expressed regret both from the volunteers and the general townsfolk following his departure.
 He received a gold snuff box from the non-commissioned officers and privates of the Leeds Volunteer Corps as a token of their thanks.
 After this the efficiency and spirit of the Leeds Volunteer Corps was lost, starting off their demise.
 Yet they continued service for another year, with a two-week active duty period commencing on 30 September.
 During this time some of the men became involved in a disturbance of sorts, resulting in the Adjutant of the South Battalion Captain Jackson having his arm broken.
 Due to this injury, the officers of the Volunteer Infantry rewarded him with a sword valuing fifty guineas the following year, as well as a subscribed sword from the non-commissioned officers, drummers and privates of the South Battalion on 10 December 1807.

 In 1808, Petitions for Peace became general and one was sent from Leeds on 5 March with over 28,000 names.
-The Levy-En-Masse Act of 1806 was succeeded by the Local Militia Bill 1808, which also aimed to remove the British Volunteer Corps and replacing them with a Local Militia.
+The Levy-En-Masse Act 1803 was succeeded by the Local Militia Act 1808, which also aimed to remove the British Volunteer Corps and replacing them with a Local Militia.
 After the passing of the bill, around 800 volunteers assembled in Cloth Hall to have it read and explained to them.
 Around 200 men left for the Militia that day, and another 140 left around a week later.
 Of these men, 177 men and 94 officers and staff belonged to the North Battalion alone.
 Thus the Leeds Volunteer Corps slowly ceased to exist.